What is Medigap, and Why Do I Need Supplemental Insurance?

 Do you have more questions about Medicare Supplement coverage?
 Learn more.

-With ten different plan options, it can be challenging to understand what each plan offers and whether it’s right for you.
+It can be challenging to understand what each Medigap policy offers and whether it’s right for you.

-We’ve created a chart for a side-by-side comparison of each plan.
+We’ve created a chart for a side-by-side comparison.
 Any percentage less than 100% requires you to pay the remaining cost.

 Benefits: Plan A